-During the study of my MA, I decided to entirely devote my artistic expression to the depiction of the way traumatic memories evolve through time and developed a technique for expressing the metaphor and poetry of it.
+During the study of her MA, Juliet decided to entirely devote her artistic expression to the depiction of the way traumatic memories evolve through time and developed a technique for expressing the metaphor and poetry of it.
 This involved a complex layering technique using spray paint, pencil and paint around household objects leaving their negative image behind.
-I have for the last seven years been collecting keys, pins, nails, ring pulls etc from the streets of London, specifically on my regular walking routes, each journey yielding discarded or lost treasure.
+For the last seven years, Juliet has been collecting keys, pins, nails, ring pulls etc from the streets of London, specifically on her regular walking routes, each journey yielding discarded or lost treasure.

-With my current work, the ball is now shattered and spread, able to be inspected and analysed.
-I have uniquely used one form only to describe the emotions – thousands of tailoring pins.
-I am also using architectural forms as a cipher.
+With Juliet's current work, the ball is now shattered and spread, able to be inspected and analysed.
+She has uniquely used one form only to describe the emotions – thousands of tailoring pins.
+Juliet is also using architectural forms as a cipher.
 The structures depict a viewing point which could be from a space station, deep sea diving vessels or inspection hatches in a nuclear power plant, used to survey strange and dangerous subjects from a safe distance.
 What we can see through the window is repellent as well as fascinating and seductive.
-It is this tension between wanting to see and being afraid of what you will see if you look for too long, that I am currently seeking to express.
+It is this tension between wanting to see and being afraid of what you will see if you look for too long, that she is currently seeking to express.